-Still other food poisoning incidents occur because the food is poorly maintained, severely contaminated, or contains harmful pathogens.
-In these situations all individuals, regardless how healthy, are at risk of food poisoning.
+Still, other food poisoning incidents occur because the food is poorly maintained, severely contaminated, or contains harmful pathogens.
+In these situations, all individuals, regardless of how healthy, are at risk of food poisoning.

 Salmonella is one of the most common forms of food poisoning.
 It is a bacteria that manifests when someone ingests food that was served undercooked.
 Salmonella can cause fever, diarrhea, abdominal cramps, and can even enter the bloodstream.

 Campylobacter is another common form of food poisoning.
 Similar to salmonella, Campylobacter occurs when someone ingests undercooked vegetables, meats, shellfish, and dairy.
 Farmers, food inspectors, retailers, food service workers, and consumers are all critical links in the food safety chain.